 Warning: Some of the information on this page includes disturbing content.

-It turns out this is completely unnecessary!
-Many companies are choosing to skip animal testing altogether – like all the companies on our Cruelty Free Guide.
+These cruel tests are completely unnecessary and many companies are choosing to skip animal testing altogether – like all the companies on our Cruelty Free Guide.

 All sorts of animals can be used in animal experiments, from armadillos to zebrafish.
-For cosmetics and household products, our international contacts tell us that some of the most common non-human animals to be used include rabbits, guinea pigs, rats, and mice.
+For cosmetics and household products, some of the most common animals used include rabbits, guinea pigs, rats, and mice.

 For dermal (skin) toxicity, the substance is instead applied to a shaved area of skin.
 Enough is applied to kill the animal via its toxic effects within two weeks.